larbisahli/image-crawler/README.md

 //   }
 ```

-How to use the placeholder in Nextjs Image component
+Using the placeholder in Nextjs Image component:

 ```javascript
 // component.js